How to Write the Yale University Application Essays 2019-2020

 One of the first colleges in America founded over three hundred years ago, Yale has since secured its position as one of the most prestigious educational institutions in the world.
-As a member of the Ivy League, Yale sits at #3 on the US News National College Ranking.
+As a member of the Ivy League, Yale sits at #3 (tie) on the US News National University Rankings.

 Yale’s class of 5,500 undergraduates study in the city of New Haven, Connecticut.
 Each student lives in one of the fourteen residential colleges across the 345-acre campus.
-With over 32,900 first-year applicants last year, only 6.7% of students were accepted.
+With over 36,843 first-year applicants for the Class of 2023, only 5.9% of students were accepted.

 Yale University Application Essay Prompts

 The short answer questions give you an easy way to make your application memorable.
 However, too often, many students write something boring or cliché.
 While your mom might be the most important person in your life and scoring the game-winning goal might be your most memorable experience, the same is likely true for hundreds of other applicants.
 How can you avoid this?
 Let’s take a look at the questions.

 This sounds a lot like “vision statements” that many business professionals write for themselves.
 The idea here is to give a concise summary of what drives you every day.

 While brainstorming an answer to this question, it’s a good idea to think about how you would summarize your application in a few sentences.
 What are your recommenders saying about you?
 What do your classwork and extracurriculars demonstrate an interest in?
 What sentence instantly helps to combine the disparate elements of your application into a cohesive narrative?
 This should help guide an answer to the question that’s consistent with your overall application.

 The stereotypical answer to this question is along the lines of Mahatma Gandhi or President Obama.
 Of course, these are interesting people that anyone would like to have a conversation with, including hundreds of Yale applicants.
 On the other hand, very few applicants will write about people like Paul Baran or Joseph Campbell.
 You can make your application stand out by mentioning someone unique.